yezhuoyang/QuantumLab/README.md

 ![alt text](Figure/qcexample.png)

-If you are curious about the matrix of your circuit, you can get it by running the following commands:
+If you want to see the unitary matrix representation of your circuit:

 ```python
 from qiskit.quantum_info import Operator